microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Student/Challenge-03.md

 In the last challenge, we deployed our application, but if we press the buttons, nothing seems to be working!
 In this challenge, we will be exploring tools ARO offers to uncover what about our application is broken.

 ## Description
 In this challenge we will use two different strategies to view the logs and metrics of our application, in order to uncover why it does not work.
-This challenge gives us the opportunity to debug our application in two different ways, and get more comfortable with the CLI as well as ARO's portal.
+This challenge gives us the opportunity to debug our application in two different ways, and get more comfortable with the CLI as well as the ARO console.

 This challenge has no concrete steps because we want you to explore!
-Poke around the ARO portal and try out different CLI commands.
+Poke around the ARO console and try out different CLI commands.

 ### *Some hints if you get stuck:*
 - Understand what pods are running on your cluster